weleoka/Lab2/host/Create_Test_Environment.md

 Submit the bug, and verify that "The bug was created successfuly".

+Note: In this BugZilla lab, we didn't setup email support, so it is not possible to add a new user.
+Therefore, file bugs when logged in as the Administrator.

 ## Optional Activities for Advanced Students

 Add a few more docker containers to the docker compose file.